What would you like to know more about?

 • Save.

-• Enjoy your shiny new Widget!
+• Enjoy your shiny new widget!

 Subsplash

-Unfortunately, Subsplash does not support Widgets.
-However, some churches have had success using Widgets with Subsplash when they don't apply any CSS.
+Unfortunately, Subsplash does not support widgets.
+However, some churches have had success using widgets with Subsplash when they don't apply any CSS.
 You can follow the instructions in the Quick Start guide and see if it works for your church!

 Weebly